 They persuade juries his work is something special when perhaps it is not; it’s his writing that’s special whereas Jacob’s art looks like juvenilia.
-As a University of Toronto fine arts professor, National Gallery of Canada fine arts curator, trendy rebel lecturer, and art world networker, it could be that he is too busy to be a practicing artist when art is anything you can get away with, and if anyone gets away with it, it’s Jacob.
+As a University of Toronto fine arts professor, National Gallery of Canada fine arts curator, trendy rebel lecturer, and art world networker, it could be he’s too busy for studio time when art is anything you can get away with, and if anyone gets away with it, it’s Jacob.

 When pictures are cut from art books it’s not a viewing convention that’s destabilized but the public’s faith in whoever jerks their leash.
-Our viewing conventions were developed over 500,00 years and replacing them with the superficial is a loss, not a gain.
-Conceptual art is about the idea, here the idea is to turn the tables on an audience expecting sublime art, to shame a gullible public for old-fashioned ideas.
-Of course insulting your audience earns their respect, as do lectures on how important this work would be to us… if we but knew what it meant, which we don’t, proving the artist’s superior intelligence.
+Our viewing conventions were developed over 500,00 years so replacing them with the superficial is a loss, not a gain.
+Conceptual art is about the idea, like the idea of turning the tables on an audience expecting sublime art, to shame a gullible public for old-fashioned ideas.
+Of course insulting your audience earns their respect, as do lectures on how important this work would be to us… if we but knew what it meant, which we don’t, again proving the artist’s superior intelligence.
 This curating by low self-esteem must stop

 Some believe art is mostly the idea but that has to be wrong; only a narcissist would assume we’ll admire every thought passing through their head.
 Art has always been about work, as in a work of art.
-As the researcher K. Anders Ericsson has shown, becoming an expert at anything requires the development of neural patterns that are acquired through much practice and repetition.
-Surely if he locked himself in the studio for a year like performance artist Tehching (Sam) Hsieh, Luis Jacob might produce something, the physical trace of a subliminal unfolding, the process of mastering and making art.
+As the researcher K. Anders Ericsson has shown, becoming an expert requires the development of neural patterns that are acquired through much practice and repetition.
+Surely if he locked himself in the studio for a year like performance artist Tehching Hsieh, Luis Jacob might produce something, a physical trace, a subliminal unfolding, a process of mastering and making art.